DennisSchweizer/YoutubeDownloader/readme.md

 - [x] add percentage label for single download
 - [x] show estimated duration of downloads
 - [x] implement parallel downloads
-- [] implement pause button
-- [] refactor and try to merge functionalitites of parallel and sequential download
 - [x] create backup in temp if download did already exist and if it will be overwritten
-- [] improve controls -> scaling windows
-- [] add age verification fix
-- [] split GUI functions from basic functions
-- [] try to merge best audio file with best video file
-- [] handle exceptions which occur randomly if download is started
+- [x] handle exceptions which occur randomly if download is started